-Shotton Works is located in Deeside, North Wales, and manufactures approximately 500,000 tonnes of metallic and pre-finished steel per year for building envelope, domestic and consumer applications.
+Shotton Works is located in Deeside, North Wales, and manufactures approximately 500,000 tonnes of metallic coated and pre-finished steel per year for building envelope, domestic and consumer applications.

 Key focus areas for reduction in CO2 relate to the efficient use of natural gas on furnace operations and electrical efficiency.
 Initiatives include:

 - A focus on operational energy reduction initiatives such as installation of variable speed drives on some equipment.

 - Installation of four regenerative thermal oxidisers to reduce natural gas consumption on process lines, whilst simultaneously abating solvent emissions from coating processes.